Paramushir

-Paramushir (Парамушир, 幌筵島, パラムシㇼ) is a volcanic island in the northern portion of the Kuril Islands chain in the Sea of Okhotsk in the northwest Pacific Ocean.
+Paramushir (Парамушир; 幌筵島) is a volcanic island in the northern portion of the Kuril Islands chain in the Sea of Okhotsk in the northwest Pacific Ocean.
 It is separated from Shumshu by the very narrow Second Kuril Strait in the northeast 2.5 km, from Antsiferov by the Luzhin Strait (15 km) to the southwest, from Atlasov in the northwest by 20 km, and from Onekotan in the south by the 40 km wide Fourth Kuril Strait.
 Its northern tip is 39 km from Cape Lopatka at the southern tip of the Kamchatka Peninsula.
-Its name is derived from the Ainu language, from “broad island” or “populous island”.
 Severo-Kurilsk, the administrative center of the Severo-Kurilsky district, is the only permanently populated settlement on Paramushir island.

 Geography and geology

 Paramushir is roughly rectangular and is the second largest of the Kuril Islands with an area of 2053 km2.

 Geologically, Paramushir is a continuous chain of 23 volcanoes.
 At least five of them are active, and exceed 1000. m: